reactify/spotify-key-bpm/README.md

+### DISCLAIMER
+Since writing this code I have noticed a couple of pretty bad bugs in here which make the wrong Keys/BPMs appear next to the tracks.
+If you are a programmer who isn't afraid of trying to fix a few things, please do so (and do a Pull Request if you feel like it!), as I believe this repo still does give you a bit of a headstart in terms of formatting and all of the EchoNest API call stuff...

+If you are not a programmer and are expecting something finished and working, I'm afraid this is not it...

 # Key and BPM browser for Spotify

 Hacked together at MIDEM Music Hack Day 2014.
 Lots of dodgy code in here...